[VIDEO] Laser Acupuncture Improves Implantation Success Rates | FAQs, Study Results, and A Personal Story

 “Most people say they feel nothing with laser acupuncture.
 Occasionally, someone will say they have the slightest tingle or sensation, but it is totally comfortable.
 Most people say it is very relaxing.
 When it comes to needle acupuncture, we use very thin, sterile needles – nothing like a hypodermic.
 In fact, fertility patients usually laugh at my needles.
 It’s nothing compared to what they are used to.
 And while it’s normal to have a sensation like a mild ache or tingle, it is not painful.”

 In my experience, I felt nothing during the actual laser usage.
-It was only after my acupuncturist had exited the room and left me there to bask in my relaxation that I felt it.
-Much like with needle acupuncture, the waves come after a few minutes of lying there.
-For me, the pleasurable feelings from laser acupuncture were less than those with needle acupuncture but were still present.
+It was only after my acupuncturist had exited the room and left me there to bask in my relaxation that I felt something.
+Much like with needle acupuncture, the sensations come in waves after a few minutes of lying there.
+For me, the sensations from laser acupuncture were less than those with needle acupuncture but were still present.
 I actually fell asleep during my pre-transfer laser appointment and had possibly the best 20-minute nap of my life.

 Another patient of RMA of Connecticut recently left this testimonial about the relaxing qualities of laser acupuncture before and after an embryo transfer, mentioning two of the practice’s acupuncturists…